Book Your Visit

 5. Listen to the Locals

 You can’t get better advice from anyone than from the locals that live here.
-Pop into the Adventure Centre to speak with our knowledgable hosts in the Visitor Centre (reopening May 2023).
+Pop into the Adventure Centre to speak with our knowledgable hosts in the Visitor Centre.
 You can also read through our Explore Squamish blog and local event calendar to discover must-eat spots, information about activities and itineraries for inspo.
 Follow the Explore Squamish social media pages and be sure to follow the hashtag #exploresquamish to see what local gems others are enjoying.

 We hope to see you in Squamish soon!